 Remember, it’s not just adults who manipulate children and initiate inappropriate touching – most commonly it’s other kids who are 18 years and under.
 Friends, peers, and siblings make up a large percentage of inappropriate behavior and sexual assaults on children.
 Be sure when you discuss these topics with your kids they know to always report unsafe people – other children and child predators – to you.

-4) WHAT KIDS NEED TO KNOW ABOUT STREET AND CAR SAFETY
+4) TEACHING KIDS STREET AND CAR SAFETY

 Teach your children about street safety.
 This includes looking both ways before crossing the street, walking on the sidewalk and not the street, holding hands and not running ahead, being aware of cars that are driving by or approaching you, backing up out of parking spaces and also awareness of other people that may be approaching you.